scicloj/kind-portal/README.md

 <img src="https://raw.githubusercontent.com/djblue/portal/master/resources/splash.svg" alt="Portal" align="right" width="128"/>

 This library adapts the [Portal](https://github.com/djblue/portal/) visualization tool to support the [Kindly](https://scicloj.github.io/kindly/) convention for Clojure literate programming.

-For example this adapter allows people to view a single visualization created inside a notebook that would otherwise be rendered with [Clay](https://github.com/scicloj/clay).
+For example, this adapter allows people to view a single visualization created inside a notebook that would otherwise be rendered with [Clay](https://github.com/scicloj/clay).
 Kindly establishes a common ground for Clojure learning resources that would work across different tools.
 Portal provides an interactive way to view data inside your IDE or in a separate window.